Jun711/jun711.github.io/_posts/2019-05-21-aws-api-gateway-invoke-lambda-function-permission.md

 ### 2. Resource-based Policy
 On the other hand, you can declare a permission entity in your yaml file.
 By adding a resource-based policy in your yaml file, a resource-based policy will be attached to your lambda function(s).
 The following is the `AWS::Lambda::Permission` entity that you need to add to your yaml file.
 Read more about [Lambda Permission on AWS document](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-permission.html){:target="_blank"}.

 Note that if you use resource-based policy, you will have to attach at least one per lambda function.
-There is still chance that you reach the 20KB limit.
+There is still a chance that your policy size reaches 20KB limit.

 ```yaml
 YourLambdaFunctionName: